andrewmtam/smooth-tween/README.md

                         // no unit.
 You must explicitly pass the unit
                         // ( 'px', '%', 'em', etc... )
                         , unit: 'em'

+                        // Lastly, easing is supported!
+                        // I am leveraging this library :https://www.npmjs.com/package/eases
+                        // Simply supply the camel-cased name of the function,
+                        // and the easing will be applied , easing: 'backInOut
                     }
                 }
             }